RustEnthusiast/nstd/README.md

 - Any operation that makes a direct call on a C function pointer is considered unsafe.

-- References are assumed to be valid arguments (non-null/not dangling), and are safe to access.

-- Any function that may panic must document each case that it might do so.

 - Any function that may panic must be marked as unsafe, as it is undefined behavior to unwind from Rust code into foreign code.

+- Reference arguments are assumed to be valid (aligned, non-null, and non-dangling), and are safe to access.

 # How to build
 `nstd` let you decide what features you want to use.
 Any module that falls under the top level